Article Collection

 Batch Processing

 As computers became faster, preparing to run programs and later collecting their results started taking a large percentage of time.
-So programs called monitors, the precursors to operating systems, were developed to process series, or “batches”, of programs.
-Those batches were prepared in advance, saving available computer time for actual computation.
+So programs called monitors, the precursors to operating systems, were developed to process series or “batches” of programs.
+Batches were prepared in advance, saving available computer time for actual computation.

 This method later became known as batch processing.

 In practice, batch processing was inconvenient.
-It was not real-time, it required supplying both program code and data to process, and users typically didn’t have direct access to machines.
-They gave programs to operators who scheduled them on available computers and later handed back the results.
-Or, direct access was available, but only for a couple hours a day, while operators were off duty.
+It was not real-time, it still required inputting both program code and data to process, and users typically didn’t have direct access to machines — they gave programs to operators who scheduled them on available computers and later handed back the results.
+Or, direct access was available, but only for a couple hours a day or at night when operators were off duty.

 Software Licensing